gforerob/hydro-event-detector/README.md

 Tobias Gauster, G. L., Daniel Koffler.
 (2022).
 Calculation of Low Flow Statistics for Daily Stream Flow Data.
 In 0.9.12 (Version 0.9.12) https://cran.r-project.org/web/packages/lfstat/lfstat.pdf

 # Example of use !!!!
-1. conflicts with other libraries management.
+1. Manage libraries conflict.
 Install the package and review if you got errors, if you got errors are related with your environment, read the chapter libraries conflict at the end of this file.

 pip install Hydro-Event-Detector